Rashad-j/Hexagonal-design-pattern/README.md

 go run cmd/main.go
 ```

-The API will be available at [http://localhost:8080](http://localhost:8080).
+The API will be available at [http://localhost:8080/v1](http://localhost:8080/v1).
+Test if it's running successfully by accessing [http://localhost:8080/v1/ping](http://localhost:8080/v1/ping)

 ### Run with Docker